jishnu7/doc/native/android-build.md

 $ cd whack-that-mole
 $ ls
 README.md     manifest.json resources     src
-$ basil build native-android --no-compress --debug --clean [build]   Building: debug/native-android
+$ devkit build native-android --no-compress --debug --clean [build]   Building: debug/native-android
 ...
 ~~~

-By specifying the --no-compress option, basil will not try to compress JavaScript files.
+By specifying the --no-compress option, devkit will not try to compress JavaScript files.
 This speeds up the build process and is recommended for most pre-release builds.

 Combining the --no-compress and --debug options will also allow you to do [remote JavaScript debugging](./android-remote-debug.html) from your computer.

 **Note:** For convenience the debug builds can also be done with command

 ~~~
-$ basil debug native-android
+$ devkit debug native-android
 ~~~

 If you want to build your game for the Google Play store use the command

 ~~~
-$ basil release native-android
+$ devkit release native-android
 ~~~

 When the build completes, you will see a line such as: